avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### User Experience

 Instead of a fixed up-front cost of 2000 $AVAX, Subnet Validators are now continuously charged a fee, albeit a small one.
-This poses a new challenge for Subnet Validators: How do they maintain the Subnet Validator balance?
+This poses a new challenge for L1 validators: How do they maintain the balance?

-Node clients should expose an API to track how much balance is remaining in the Subnet Validator's account.
+Node clients should expose an API to track how much balance is remaining in the validator's account.
 This will provide a way for Subnet Validators to track how quickly it is going down and top-up when needed.
-A nice byproduct of the above design is the balance in the Subnet Validator's account is claimable.
+A nice byproduct of the above design is the balance in the validator's account is claimable.
 This means users can top-up as much $AVAX as they want and rest-assured knowing they can always retrieve it if there is an excessive amount.

-The expectation is that most users will not interact with node clients or track when or how much they need to top-up their Subnet Validator account.
+The expectation is that most users will not interact with node clients or track when or how much they need to top-up their validator account.
 Wallet providers will abstract away most of this process.
 For users who desire more convenience, Subnet-as-a-Service providers will abstract away all of this process.

 ## Backwards Compatibility